Humanities TN is proud to conduct the following programs:

 Letters About Literature

-(Statewide) Letters About Literature is a national writing contest that encourages students to think critically, read thoughtfully, and write reflectively by reading a book, poem, or speech and writing a letter to its author.
+(Statewide) Letters About Literature was a national writing contest that encouraged students to think critically, read thoughtfully, and write reflectively by reading a book, poem, or speech and writing a letter to its author.
+The program was discontinued after 2019.
 Learn More

 Neighborhood Story Project